2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ![immagine](assets/fr/26.webp)

-Moreover, in France, it may also be relevant **to follow the @KonsensusFR, @bitcoinpointfr, @DecouvreBitcoin and @btcmap** initiatives.
+Moreover, in France, it may also be relevant **to follow the initiatives of @KonsensusFR, @bitcoinpointfr, @DecouvreBitcoin and @btcmap**.
 These are just suggestions, and of course, each community is free to do as it sees fit, in full decentralization and autonomy.

 The interest in following each other is quite simple: provide visibility for each other.
 In fact, the more you have a presence on the networks, the more people will talk about you; and the more people talk about you, the more likely people will come to your events.
 Liking and retweeting posts from other communities on social networks can be just as appealing.